apostrophecms/docs/docs/reference/modules/attachment.md

 The `field` parameter takes an object and informs the method what file extensions are allowed.
 To greenlist extensions by [fileGroup](#filegroups), `field.fileGroups` or `field.fileGroup` take a string, array, or object.
 The `attachment.group` key value will be checked against the passed value.To greenlist by `attachment.extension`, `field.extensions` or `field.extension` take a string, array, or object.
 The `attachment.extension` key value will be checked against the passed value.

 ### `insert(req, file, options)`
 This method inserts the supplied file as an Apostrophe attachment.
-It returns `attachment` where `attachment` is an attachment object that can be passed to the `url` module API, or used for the value of a `type: 'attachment'` schema field.
+It returns `attachment` where `attachment` is an attachment object that can be passed to the [`url()` method](#urlmethod), or used for the value of a `type: 'attachment'` schema field.

 The `file` parameter accepts an object with `name` and `path` properties.
 The `name` should be set to the name of the file, while the `path` should be the actual full path to the file on disk.
-If you are using Express in your project then the `req.files['yourfieldname']` will be such an object so long as fileupload is configured to submit one file per request.
+This is designed to work well with the [`connect-multiparty`](https://www.npmjs.com/package/connect-multiparty) npm module, which is used as middleware by the upload route of this module.
+But you can also use it to copy files into uploadfs as part of a command line task or other server-side logic.

 The `options` parameter is optional.
 If `options.permissions` is explicitly set to `false` then permissions are not checked.

 ### `crop(req, _id, crop)`
-This method takes the original image out of the uploadfs path, copies it to the uploadfs specified temporary location, applies the crop, and then puts it back into uploadfs storage.
+This method takes the image specified by the `_id` of an existing attachment, copies it to the uploadfs specified temporary location, applies the crop, and then saves it back into uploadfs storage.
 The `crop` parameter takes an object with `top`, `left`, `width`, and `height` properties.
-The passed values should be unitless.
+The passed values should be unitless, but must be JavaScript numbers, not strings.

 ## Template helpers